dimmyvi/tigress/draft-art-tigress.md

 ### Credential Vertical in Share URL

-When a user interacts with a share URL on a Receiver device it can be helpful to know what Credential Vertical this share is for.
-This is particularly important if the Receiver device has multiple applications that can handle a share URL.
-For example, a Receiver device might want to handle a general access share in their wallet app, but handle car key shares in a specific car application.
+When a user interacts with a share URL on a Recipient Device it can be helpful to know what Credential Vertical this share is for.
+This is particularly important if the Recipient Device has multiple applications that can handle a share URL.
+For example, a Recipient Device might want to handle a general access share in their wallet app, but handle car key shares in a specific car application.

-To properly route a share URL, the sender can include the Credential Vertical in the share URL as a query parameter.
-The Credential Vertical can't be included in the encrypted payload because the Receiver device might need to open the right application before retrieving the secure payload.
+To properly route a share URL, the Initiator can include the Credential Vertical in the share URL as a query parameter.
+The Credential Vertical can't be included in the encrypted payload because the Recipient Device might need to open the right application before retrieving the secure payload.
 The Credential Vertical query parameter uses the "v" key and supports the below types.
 If no Credential Vertical is provided it will be assumed that this is a general access share URL.

 | Vertical       | Value       |
 | --------       | ----------- |